 Please evaluate why you might have failed to receive our message if you do not recall getting one.
-If your computer U.S. Department of Transportation Federal Aviation Administration has a spam blocker, please add us to your acceptable mail list (If you missed my article in the last Bulletin about how to program your spam blocker to not reject our E-mails, go to the FAA Web site www.faa.gov/library/reports/medical/ fasmb/archives/.
+If your computer has a spam blocker, please add us to your acceptable mail list (If you missed my article in the last Bulletin about how to program your spam blocker to not reject our E-mails, go to the FAA Web site www.faa.gov/library/reports/medical/ fasmb/archives/.
 Click on the Fall 2006 issue for complete information).